nathan-gs/nathan-gs.github.com/_posts/2018-01-09-onedrive-on-nixos-using-docker.md

 The docker container used [croc/onedrive](https://hub.docker.com/r/croc/onedrive/) could be made a lot smaller, by using the [alpine](https://hub.docker.com/_/alpine/) image, and should be versioned.

-The NixOS community is very active, mostly on [GitHub](https://github.com/nixos/nixpkgs) and the [mailinglist](https://groups.google.com/forum/#!forum/nix-devel).
+The NixOS community is very active, mostly on [GitHub](https://github.com/nixos/nixpkgs) and the [mailing list](https://groups.google.com/forum/#!forum/nix-devel).

 In conclusion having OneDrive on my NAS means I can integrate it with my backup and snapshot flows.